baikonur-oss/docs/docs/source/subprojects/eden.rst

 Environments JSON file
 ----------------------

-Environments JSON file is used to:
+The Environments JSON file is used to:

 1. Check what environments exist and where their endpoints are
 2. Tell client apps what is available